Morton Salt: History

+Morton owns the second-largest solar saline operation in North America, which it acquired in 1954, in Matthew Town, Inagua, The Bahamas.

+Around 1958, the company realized that their salt was not living up to their slogan.
+A chemist, Richard A. Patton, was given the assignment to solve this problem.
+He invented a machine that would coat the salt with a byproduct of salt mining, magnesium oxide.
+Calcium silicate is now used instead for the same purpose.
+The same chemist developed a total of 27 patents, along with fellow chemists, that expanded Morton's commercialization of magnesium oxide.

 In 1999, Morton Salt was acquired by the Philadelphia-based Rohm and Haas Company, Inc. and operated as a division of that company along with the Canadian Salt Company, which Morton had acquired in 1954.

 On April 2, 2009, it was reported that Morton Salt was being acquired by German fertilizer and salt company K+S for a total enterprise value of US$1.7 billion.
 The sale, completed by October 2009, was in conjunction with Dow Chemical Company's takeover of Rohm and Haas.

-In June 2016, a wall at the Morton Salt storage facility at 1308 N. Elston Avenue, in Chicago, collapsed and tons of salt and brick spilled suddenly onto several cars belonging to a neighboring dealership.
+In June 2016, a wall at the Morton Salt storage facility at 1308 N. Elston Avenue, in Chicago, collapsed and tons of salt and brick spilled suddenly onto several cars belonging to a neighboring car dealership.
 No one was injured and investigation initially found that the salt was piled too high.
 Repairs to part of the roof had also been neglected.

 On April 30, 2021, K+S Aktiengesellschaft sold its North and South American business units, including Morton Salt, to Stone Canyon Industry Holdings, Mark Demetree and affiliates for $3.2 billion.
 The deal closed in April 2021.

-Facilities and logo
+Following the acquisition, Morton Salt reduced its Chicago headquarters staff by approximately 40% as part of a strategic restructuring effort under new ownership in mid-2021.

+In 2024, Morton Salt moved its headquarters to Overland Park, Kansas, and leased over 15 percent of a more than 300600 sqft office building there in December 2024.
+In June 2025, Morton Salt announced a significant production increase with an expansion to be complete within 12–18 months.
+In November 2025, the company secured naming rights for a new Morton Amphitheater to open north of downtown Kansas City in 2026.